caraballomp/phaseuno/README.md

 COMMENT ON DOG

-3. Once you have decided on a dog you would love to adopt two options still haven't decided on which one
+3. Once you have decided on a pet that you would love to adopt There will be a form for you to submit and we will be in contact once submitted
-        1. Add a comment with person information to adopt
-        2. Adding a separate box for the person information to adopt pet
 ___________________________________________________________________________

-WIRE FRAME